Is property still a good investment?

 Others wonder what will happened when interest rates drop further.

 You just have to look back to see what’s ahead.

 The problem is these people don’t have a big enough rear vision mirror.
 Some of us with grey hair see clear parallels with the past.

 So I thought that today I’d delve into my memory and see what we can learn from previous cycles to help you understand where our markets are heading.

-These figures don’t really reflect how good property is as an investment as they don’t take into account the power of leverage and the higher returns you can obtain on your own funds.
+However, these figures don’t really reflect how good property is as an investment as they don’t take into account how leverage produces an even higher return on your own funds.

 When you factor this in, property far outperforms all other asset classes over the long-term.